 Alasanda vada recipe or lobia vada recipe card below

-- 2 cups of soaked alasandalu / lobia/ black eyed peas
+- 2 cups black eyed peas / soaked alasandalu / lobia/

 - ¼ tsp turmeric